Introduction

 Definition: Company Name

 A company name is the official identifier of your business, used for all legal purposes.
-The name must comply with regulations set by the Companies Act 2015 and not imply an association with the government unless approved.
+The name must comply with the rules and regulations set by the Companies Act and the Business Names Act.
+It must also not imply an association with the government unless approved.

-The Articles define the internal governance of the company, including rules for appointing directors and the rights of shareholders.
+The Articles of Association define the internal governance of the company and set the rules for its management.
+These include rules for the appointment of directors and the rights of shareholders.

 Definition: Director